-Used by thousands of music educators, architects and administrators, Wenger's original Planning Guides have helped set some basic facility standards for effective music education and performance areas.
+Planning guides for new construction and renovation used by thousands of music educators, architects and administrators, Wenger Corporation's original Planning Guides have helped set some basic facility standards for effective music education and performance areas.
 Even if you are not looking forward to a new construction project, these guides provide a strong foundation for understanding issues of layout, acoustics, storage and equipment.

-Wenger works with the American Institute of Architects Continuing Education System as a registered AIA/CES provider.
+Wenger Corporation works with the American Institute of Architects Continuing Education System as a registered AIA/CES provider.